 Students who are looking for veterinary technician schools in WV will find three that have received American Veterinary Medical Association accreditation.
 This accreditation ensures a school provides a quality vet tech program and the needed instruction to its students.
 Read more about the AVMA accreditation process further down the page.
 Further, AVMA accreditation is required for graduates of vet tech programs who want to work as registered vet techs in West Virginia.
 The following programs are worth investigating, but aspiring vet techs should be sure the program meets their individual needs before applying.

 Another accredited veterinary technician program in WV is Pierpont Community & Technical College.
-This school has been accredited through the AVMA since 1981.
-Students receive an associate of applied science degree when completing the vet tech program and take courses such as:
+This program has been accredited through the AVMA since 1981.
+Students receive an associate of applied science (AAS) degree when completing the vet tech program and take courses such as:

 - Anatomy and physiology